 - Creating an environment that allows the spirit of Scrum to thrive

-- Leading and coaching the organization in its Scrum adoption
+- Leading and coaching the organization in its Scrum framework adoption

 - Helping employees and stakeholders understand and enact Scrum development